Skip to main content Skip to search Skip to main navigation

 Let’s be realistic: spilling food is simply part and parcel of mealtimes for little ones and is unavoidable.
 Nevertheless, there are a few clever tricks and practical accessories to help you get things back to organisation as quickly as possible and ensure mealtimes are hygienic.

 1. Silicone mats : Our washable silicone mat is very practical for meals at highchair.
 It is non-slip and prevents plates and cups from sliding off the table.
-If something does go wrong, the mat can be easily washed by hand or put in the dishwasher.
+If something does go wrong, the mat can be easily washed or put in the dishwasher.

-2. : bibs Bibs with an integrated catch tray also help keep baby, the ‘ highchair’ and the floor clean.
+2. : bibs Bibs with an integrated catch tray also help keep your baby, the ‘ highchair’ and the floor clean.
 IKEA offers a silicone version that is also dishwasher-safe: the GULDVÄVARE bib.

-3. : floor protector Despite bibs and silicone mat, it’s almost impossible to avoid spills when eating at the highchair.
+3. : floor protector Even with bibs and silicone mat, it’s almost impossible to avoid spills when eating at the highchair.
 To provide extra protection for carpets and floors, it’s worth using a floor protector that you simply place under the highchair.
 The KOLON floor protector from IKEA is ideal for this.

 5. ANTILOP highchair : The ANTILOP high chair from IKEA, made from sturdy plastic, is not only easy to wipe clean but can also be placed under the tap for washing.
 Once you’ve unscrewed the legs, you can simply pop the seat shell in the dishwasher.